Certifiably Robust Variational Autoencoders: EXPERIMENTS

-This experiment highlights two notable aspects.
-First, it empirically validates our bounds, since in all instances the estimated $r$-robustness margins (see the following section) are larger than the corresponding bounds on these margins provided by Lemma \ref{lem: margin_bound} and Theorem \ref{thm: glob_stoch_margin_bound}.
-Second, we see that the bounds on the $r$-robustness margin are strictly positive, providing a priori guarantees of robustness when choosing a fixed encoder standard deviation and encoder and decoder network Lipschitz constants as in the setting of Theorem \ref{thm: glob_stoch_margin_bound}.
+This experiment empirically validates our bounds, since in all instances the estimated $(r, \epsilon)$-robustness margins (see the following section for estimation) are larger than our corresponding theoretical bounds on these margins.
+We also see that the bounds on the $(r, \epsilon)$-robustness margin are strictly positive, providing a priori guarantees of robustness when choosing a fixed (or bounded) encoder standard deviation and encoder and decoder Lipschitz constants as in Theorem \ref{thm: glob_stoch_margin_bound}.
 Our results demonstrate the existence of Lipschitz-VAEs for which meaningful robustness can be certified, a priori.